-"I thought and spoke much of the soul.
-I knew many learned words for her.
-I had judged her and turned her into a scientific object. [....]
-Therefore the spirit of the depths forced me to speak to my soul, to call upon her as a living and self-existing being.
-I had to become aware that I had lost my soul."
+"I thought and spoke much of the I knew many learned words judged her and turned han in or me depths object. [....]
+Therefore forced me to spear my pull o call upon her as a living armsen existing being.
+I had to become awa ather I had los y soul."
+The Re Book) C.G. 🖊

-C.G.
-Jung (The Red Book)

-Limited grants available for US Americans!

-SAPZURICH INTERNATIONAL SCHOOL OF ANALYTICAL PSYCHOLOGY ZURICH AGAP POST-GRADUATE JUNGIAN TRAINING Searching for Soul in Times of Anxiety May 23 - 30, 2020 Parkhotel Beau-Site Zermatt, Switzerland Keynote Speaker Thomas Moore, PhD Special Guests Hari Kirin, MFA, MA Craig E. Stephenson, PhD With Faculty of ISAPZURICH Peter Ammann, Dr. phil.
+Rescheduled to 2021 • Save the Dates

+Searching for Soul in Times of Anxie

+May 29 - Jun .
+5, 2021 Parkhore Beau Site erm to, Switzerland

+ote Speaker

+Prof. Fanny Brewster, PhD

+Special Guest

+Craig E. Stephenson, PhD

+With Faculty of ISAPZURICH

+Peter Ammann, Dr. phil.
 Galina Angelova, M.Theol.
 Katharina Casanova, lic. phil.
 Diane Cousineau Brutsche, PhD John A. Desteian, JD, DPsy Deborah Egger, MSW Andrew Fellows, PhD Gary Hayes, lic. phil.
 John Hill, MA Lisa Holland, MS Ann Chia-Yi Li, MA Bernard Sartorius, lic. theol.
 Judith A. Savage, MSW Kristina Schellinski, MA Ilsabe von Uslar, lic. phil.
+Ursula Wirtz, Dr. phil.

+SAP7URICH

+INTERNATIONAL SCHOOL OF ANALYTICAL PSYCHOLOGY ZURICH AGAP POST-GRADUATE JUNGIAN TRAINING

+www.jungianodyssey.com info@jungianodyssey.com

+Photo: Zermatt Switzerland Matterhorn Night (2012) by Chensiyuan, GNU Free Documentation License v.1.2

+Rescheduled to 2021

+In 2020, for the first time ever, we were compelled to cancel the Jungian Odyssey, due to the world-wide spread of COVID-19.
+We

-Ursula Wirtz, Dr.phil. www.jungianodyssey.com info@jungianodyssey.com Photo: Zermatt Switzerland Matterhorn Night (2012) by Chensiyuan, GNU Free Documentation License v.1.2 The Jungian Odyssey 2020 Since 2006 our annual conference and retreat has opened ISAPZURICH's post-graduate program to all with interest in C.G.
+feel fortunate in being able to reschedule in Zermatt-our originally planned venue-and to offer essentially the same program, with a new keynote speaker, Fanny Brewster.
+Since 2006 our annual conference and retreat has opened ISAPZURICH's post-graduate program to all with interest in C.G.
 Jung and Analytical Psychology.
 "The earth has a spirit of her own," Jung mused, and elsewhere he called it the genius loci, the spirit of the place.
 It is this, the particular genius loci, that infuses each Odyssey as it leads us to a different place in Switzerland each year and inspires each Odyssey's topic.
 So, too, this spirit imbues our presenters' analytic views on contemporary research in a variety of fields, and as well, their handling of traditional areas of Jungian interest-fairytale, dream, myth, art, religion, personal and collective experience, clinical practice.